 Robert Vietrogoski, M.L.S. is the Head of Special Collections – History of Medicine, Rutgers University Libraries, George F. Smith Library of the Health Sciences.

-Treasurer: Curt Gibson
+Treasurer: Curt Gibson, BA, MA

 Curtis Gibson is a seasoned financial executive with a work experience, primarily within the financial printing field, with a solid and demonstrated record of proven accomplishments.
 Curt manages all the financial matters for the Society.